German study says risk of COVID-19 spread is 'low' for indoor gigs

 Approximately 1,400 people attended the test concert, with German pop singer, Tim Bendzko performing.

 So what did the study find?
-Among a few things, the researchers stated a “low to very low” risk of spreading COVID-19 at a concert of that scale.
+Among a few things, the researchers stated a “low to very low” risk of spreading COVID-19 at indoor gigs of that scale.

 They also concluded, “seated indoor events, when conducted under hygiene precautions and with adequate ventilation, have small effects on the spread of COVID-19.”